-Under the proposed Patent License Agreement, Geomedia Research and Development is granted a royalty-bearing, exclusive, worldwide license under the patent application, and any patent issuing thereon, to manufacture, have manufactured and/or sell licensed subject matter.
-Geomedia Research and Development will pay the U. T. Board of Regents (1) a license documentation fee of \$11,919.00 for reimbursement of past patent expenses, (2) a running royalty of one and one-half percent $(1\frac{1}{2}\%)$ of net sales, and (3) one-half of gross revenues received from any sublicensee.
+Under the Patent License Agreement, Geomedia Research and Development is granted a royalty-bearing, exclusive, worldwide license under the patent application, and any patent issuing thereon, to manufacture, have manufactured and/or sell licensed subject matter.
+Geomedia Research and Development will pay the U. T. Board of Regents (a) a license documentation fee of \$11,919.00 for reimbursement of past patent expenses, (b) a running royalty of one and one-half percent (11⁄2%) of net sales, and (c) one-half of gross revenues received from any sublicensee.

 Dr. Nazarian, Dr. Baker, and Mr. Crain formed Geomedia Research and Development for the purpose of commercializing the licensed technology and are the owners and partners of the partnership.
 The technology provides a computer-controlled system and method for monitoring conditions associated with pavement deterioration caused by, among other things, moisture, subsurface discontinuities, overlay delamination, cracking, aging, and the like.
 A license to a faculty-owned entity is appropriate inasmuch as the activities by Geomedia Research and Development will not involve basic research.
-The proposed arrangement is consistent with Section 51.912 of the Texas Education Code and corresponding provisions of the U. T. System Intellectual Property Policy.
-Pursuant to Subsections 6.2 and 7.1, Chapter XII, Part Two of the Regents' Rules and Regulations, approval by the U. T. Board of Regents is necessary for Dr. Nazarian and Mr. Crain to serve as partners in Geomedia Research and Development concurrent with approval of the proposed license agreement with such partnership.